 With a new space in Zurich’s Wollishofen neighborhood, Sherly’s Kitchen — which started about two years ago — offers cooking classes, workshops and other events.
 I recently attended the Swiss Cheese Master Class in this bright, welcoming classroom and professional kitchen.
 If you are looking for opportunities to learn more about Swiss cheese, chocolate and baking in English, Sherly’s Kitchen is a great place to start.

 When I arrived early on a Friday evening to Sherly’s Kitchen, I was warmly greeted by none other than Sherly herself.
-She has lived in Switzerland now for 13 years, and her passion for food and cooking led her to leave a career working in food manufacturing and product development to pursue a new path as a cheese sommelier, cooking instructor and owner of Sherly’s Kitchen.
+She has lived in Switzerland now for 13 years.
+Her passion for food and cooking led her to leave a career working in food manufacturing and product development.
+After which, she decided to pursue a new path as a cheese sommelier, cooking instructor and owner of Sherly’s Kitchen.

 To become certified as a cheese sommelier in Switzerland, Sherly took and passed the Käse-Sommelier course at Die Weinausbildung in Nuolen, Switzerland, in the canton of Schwyz.
-As such, she has a real insider’s perspective into the world of Swiss cheese, which she gladly shares with students of her Swiss Cheese Master Class.
+As such, she has a real insider’s perspective on the world of Swiss cheese.

 At Sherly’s Kitchen, here are some examples of classes and services that she offers: